AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

    # The number of pseudo-labels is 10
    cls = LeNet5(num_classes=10)

-To facilitate uniform processing, ABL-Package provides the ``BasicNN`` class to convert PyTorch-based neural networks into a format similar to scikit-learn models.
-To construct a ``BasicNN`` instance, we need also define a loss function, an optimizer, and a device aside from the previous network.
+To facilitate uniform processing, ABL-Package provides the ``BasicNN`` class to convert a PyTorch-based neural network into a format compatible with scikit-learn models.
+To construct a ``BasicNN`` instance, aside from the network itself, we also need to define a loss function, an optimizer, and the computing device.

 .. code:: python